jtran1403/SearchGuardian/README.md

 ```

 ##Launching the application

-Download this project
-Open the console again
+Now that you have Yeoman installed, you need to:

+1. Create a new project by typing the command line: `yo webapp`
+2. Implement the project (via Git or manually)
-Type the following command line: `grunt serve`
+3. Start the application by typing the command line: `grunt serve`

-When installed, you can try out the first functionalities implemented to this prototype.
+The application should start in your mains web browser and you can now try the first functionalities implemented for this prototype.

 #Functionalties of the application
 ##Facebook features